vidify/vidify/README.md

 ### The config file
 The config file is created by default at your home directory with `.spotify_videos_config` as the name, but you can use a custom one by passing `--config-file <PATH>` as an argument.
 It's overriden by the configuration passed as arguments.

 [Here's an example of one](https://github.com/marioortizmanero/spotify-music-videos/blob/master/config.ini).
-It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file) and all the options are inside the `[Defaults]` section.
+It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file).
+Most options are inside the `[Defaults]` section.
+The web API related options are inside `[WebAPI]`.

 All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`.
 Their names are always the same but with underscores instead of dashes.
 For example, `--use-mpv` would be equivalent to `use_mpv = true`.